ChordPro/chordpro/docs/content/Install-MacOS-Native.md

 ````

 The `.dmg` contains also an installation script that you can use to install
-the application and it will add the the command line program permanently to your PATH as well.
+the application and it will add the command line program permanently to your PATH as well.

 Its usage is explained in the **READ ME FIRST** document as well.